 This is What Learning Looks Like A collection of learning stories and resources (2011)

-The Best Education Books of 2011 Three must-read books and some other suggestions (2011)
+The Best Education Books in recent memory Three must-read books and some other suggestions (2011)

 Dumbing Down (Computer Literacy) (2012)

 Choice, Duh!
 An article detailing the critical elements for successful project-based learning (2011)

 Creativity software I recommend for student laptops.